1npo/nwsc/README.md

 - [Endpoint Coverage](docs/endpoint_coverage.md)
 - [System Design](docs/system_design.md)
 - [Configuration](docs/configuration.md)

+## Purpose
+I made `nwsc` for myself for these reasons:
+- For fun
+- I wanted to start and finish a MVP for a moderately complex software project, and execute it well.
+Meaning the MVP:
+  - Provides all the listed features
+  - Is robust (ie, has full test coverage and all tests pass)
+  - Is well-documented
+  - Is user-friendly
+- I get my weather from [the National Weather Service](http://weather.gov/), but I have some (very minor) gripes about the website's user experience.
+- I wanted to be able to type a command into a terminal and see all the NWS data I want at a glance, in a way that I find visually pleasing.

 ## License
 The National Weather Service Client (**nwsc**) is made available under the [MIT License](https://opensource.org/license/mit)